benleane83/benleane83.github.io/blog/_posts/2025-12-04-ghes-coding-agent.md

 There are many customers globally across Public Sector, Financial Services or other industries who use GitHub Enterprise Server (GHES) or similar self-hosted platforms to securely store code repositories within their own cloud tenant or datacenter.
 Today they miss out on the ability to leverage unattended agents within their GitHub environment, and must instead assign work via an IDE such as Visual Studio Code.

-## Introducing the GHES Coding Agent
+## Creating a GHES Coding Agent

-By combinining the GitHub CLI, Copilot CLI and GitHub Actions runtime, it's possible to re-create a similar Coding and Reviewer Agent experience as you see on GitHub.com today, but running within the GHES environment.
+By combining the GitHub CLI, Copilot CLI and GitHub Actions runtime, it's possible to re-create a similar Coding and Reviewer Agent experience as you see on GitHub.com today, but running within the GHES environment.
 You can try this out today by cloning my [GHES_CodingAgent](https://github.com/benleane83/GHES_CodingAgent) repository.

 The workflow is simple: